yangzhao1230/ProtDETR/README.md

   ```
   python train_mono.py
   ```

-The default parameters used in our scripts align with those reported in our final publication.
-Should you wish to adjust the hyperparameters to better suit your specific requirements, you're encouraged to do so.
-To expedite the training process, leveraging Distributed Data Parallel (DDP) via `torchrun` is highly recommended.
-For practical examples on employing `torchrun`, please refer to the `train_multi.sh` and `train_mono.sh` scripts.
+The default parameters utilized in our scripts are consistent with those detailed in our final publication.
+Users are encouraged to modify the hyperparameters to tailor them to their specific needs.
+To facilitate a more efficient training process, it is highly recommended to use Distributed Data Parallel (DDP) via `torchrun`.
+For practical implementations of `torchrun`, please consult the `train_multi.sh` and `train_mono.sh` scripts.

+Ensure that the "saved_models" directory has already been created within your project directory to prevent any issues with model weight saving.

 ### Evaluating